TGOlson/nba-graph/docs/dev.md

 Bootstrapping this project from scratch is possible, but will take quite a long time (>5 hours of download time from `www.basketball-reference.com` due to rate limiting).

 Use the below commands from the graph cli tool to download and generate files.

-_note: if you plan on bootstrapping the data from scratch, skip the `git lfs` commands_

 ### graph